shandukaniradzilani/assessment-1-/README.md

 When users click the `submitButton`, it gets to work.
 It looks at the age the user typed in and updates the `resultss` TextView based on that age.
 If the age isn't valid (less than 10 or greater than 100), it changes the text on the `submitButton` to ask the user to type in a valid age.

 The `clearButton` has a simpler job.
 When users click it, it clears out the `ageInput` field.
 It also shows a quick toast message to let the user know that the input has been cleared.

+## Performance
+This application is designed lightweight and swift.

+##

 ## License